Melissa Cardinal Classic

 Kritiks:

 Disregarding my knowledge, you should always assume you know your literature better than me or that I am unfamiliar with it.
 In high school, I read Technocracy, Myth of Model Minority, Cap, Neolib, and Security.
 Planless Affs I read included a Disaster Cap and a Baudrillard one.
-Please give me an overview for the K (try not to make it too long, like minutes on end long, because you might as well do the line-by-line at that point).
+Please give me an overview for the K (try not to make it too long, like minutes-on-end long, because you might as well do the line-by-line at that point).
 I like clear explanations and warrants, like pulling specific lines from the evidence or generating links off Aff ev.
 There should be a discussion of how the K functions in the round, probably some framework debate, and an alt explanation (or the linear disad explanation).
 Be mindful of the floating PIKs.

 Perms: